 How can I tell if my dog is overweight?

 The first thing to do if you suspect your dog is overweight is to visit your vet.
 Your vet will examine and weigh your pet, and let you know if they are overweight based on their size and breed standards.

-That being said, there are some signs that will give you a good indication of not your dog is overweight.
+That being said, there are some signs that will give you a good indication of whether or not your dog is overweight.

 When a dog is at a healthy weight, you should be able to feel the ribs without a thick layer of fat over them.
 Your dog's chest should be wider than the abdomen, and there will be a noticeable tuck-up from chest to stomach.

-Overweight dog will generally have discernible no waist and no distinction between the chest and stomach.
+Overweight dogs will generally have no discernible waist and no distinction between the chest and stomach.
 Overweight dogs may pant when walking, walk a bit slower than before, or take more naps than usual.

 How can I help my dog lose weight?

 If your vet determines that your dog is overweight, they will prescribe a diet and exercise regimen to help get them back on track.
 Here are a few things you can do to help your dog lose weight.